 The guidelines in IMO MSC.1/Circ.1609 (Guidelines for the Standardization of User Interface Design for Navigational Equipment) apply to the design of user interfaces for navigation systems such as ECDIS and INS.
 The general principles are described in MSC.1/Circ.1609 and are summarised in S-100 Part 16A.

-User interface elements
+User interface elements Deleted

 Data Layers